 8. How can academic consulting services help me receive a residency match?

 A residency application consultant can help with the A to Z of applying to residency programs.
 It is essentially having a trained expert dedicated to your success.
 This can include providing tailored feedback on a residency letter of intent.
-Consulting companies may also offer residency interview coaching that will help you at the interview stage, which is one of the last chances to secure your spot.
+Consulting companies may also offer residency interview prep that will help you at the interview stage, which is one of the last chances to secure your spot.

 To your success,